-Whenever a piece of code hits a hook or signal, the third party extension can register some sort of listener and alter, enhance, add to or simply observe (e.g. log) what was happened.
+Whenever a piece of code hits a hook or signal, the third-party extension can register some sort of listener and alter, enhance, add to or simply observe (e.g. log) what happened.
 There were many approaches for implementing this in our code, that is for extending the core feature.
 So what happens is, someone will use one way and the other one will use a different way.
 That means, there was not a standardized approach for this.
-So in order to solve this, a group of people known as PHP Framework Interop Group (PHP-FIG) took up the task and came up with the standardized method “PHP Standard Recommendation 14 “ and is called Event Dispatcher.
-For a more detailed introduction of PSR-14, there is a talk “PSR-14: A major PHP Event” by Larry Garfield at the Dutch PHP Conference 2019”.
+So in order to solve this, a group of people known as PHP Framework Interop Group (PHP-FIG) took up the task and came up with the standardized method “PHP Standard Recommendation 14 “which is called Event Dispatcher.
+For a more detailed introduction to PSR-14, there is a talk “PSR-14: A major PHP Event” by Larry Garfield at the Dutch PHP Conference 2019”.

 With PSR-14, it is possible to extend the core in a clean way without hacking the core, which would override the changes with the update of TYPO3.
 PSR-14 consists of four components:

 An EventDispatcher is used to trigger an event.
-It executes registered listeners in the callers code.
-TYPO3 has a custom EventDispatcher implementation for now, however all EventDispatchers of all frameworks are implementing Psr\EventDispatcher\EventDispatcherInterface.
-The EventDispatcher’s main method dispatch() is called in TYPO3 Core or extensions, that receives a PHP object and is then handed to all available listeners.
+It executes registered listeners in the caller’s code.
+TYPO3 has a custom EventDispatcher implementation for now, however, all EventDispatchers of all frameworks are implementing Psr\EventDispatcher\EventDispatcherInterface.
+The EventDispatcher’s main method dispatch() is called in TYPO3 Core or extensions, which receives a PHP object and is then handed to all available listeners.

 A ListenerProvider object contains all listeners for determining which event should be called for a given event.
 TYPO3 has a custom ListenerProvider.